mrXrobot26/TwitterClone-RESTfulAPI/README.md

 3. Run database migrations to initialize the data structure.
 4. Build and run the application.

+#Explore the power of Twitter Clone API, where technology meets social interaction.

+#Contact
+For any inquiries or issues, please contact the repository owner @mrXrobot26.

 ## Configuration
 Ensure that your `appsettings.json` is correctly set up for your environment.
 Here is an example:

 ```json
 {
   "ConnectionStrings": {